noelav07/Slack_Sns_Integration/README.md

 # Slack_Sns_Integration
-Configuration of Slack with Sns to push notification to the slack channel
+Configuration of Slack with AWS Sns to push notification to the slack channel